-How to keep cool and keep your heating and air conditioning costs in check if you have a sunroom!
+How do you keep cool and keep your heating and air conditioning costs in check if you have a sunroom?

 Most people only call a heating and air conditioning service when they have an emergency.
 This short-sighted habit costs you a chunk of change every year.
 By preparing for weather before it hits, you can stay comfortable for less.